FailAcademy/learning/wdp-vancouver/_lessons/week-04/05-programming-interview.md

 ## Question 3

-Create a function the reverses a string.
+Create a function that reverses a string.

 Your function must be capable of reversing an entire sentence, and preserving the order of words (reverse in place).<br/>